 This isn’t just about popularity.
 When Europe took offense at Bush’s unilateralist, shoot-first-and-ask-questions-later policy, it had real consequences: France and Germany opposed the Iraq War, leading to the deepest rift in transatlantic relations in decades.
 It gave new purpose to European defense cooperation outside NATO, which undermined the alliance’s cohesiveness.

-There’s been a tendency the last few days in the United States to make Britain’s EU referendum about America.
-Commentators are wondering what this will mean for Donald Trump’s presidential ambitions, given that his nativist platform isn’t too dissimilar from the leave campaign in the United Kingdom.
-They wonder what it effect it will have on transatlantic relations, given Britain’s “special relationship” with the United States.
+There is a tendency in the United States to make Britain’s EU referendum all about America.
+Commentator wonder what effect it will have on transatlantic relations, given Britain’s “special relationship” with the United States.
+They speculate what it will mean for Donald Trump’s presidential ambitions, given that his nativist platform isn’t too dissimilar from the leave campaign in the UK.

 Some of this is self-indulgent, some of it makes sense.